Factbox: Who, what, where, how of Catholic conclaves

 The elector cardinals come from 48 countries.
 Italians make up the biggest single national bloc, with 28 cardinals against 11 from the United States, six from Germany and five each from India and Brazil.
 Sixty cardinals come from Europe, 19 from Latin America, 14 from North America, 11 from Africa, 10 from Asia and one from Oceania.

 HISTORY - The word conclave (from Latin “cum clave”, or “with a key”) dates back to the protracted election of Celestine IV in 1241, when cardinals were locked up in a crumbling palace.
 One conclave in the 13th century lasted two years, nine months and two days.
-The average length of the past nine conclaves was just over three days.
+The average length of the last nine conclaves of the 20th century was about three days.
 The last conclave, which elected Benedict in 2005, lasted barely 24 hours.

-BALLOTING - The cardinals will almost certainly cast their first vote on Tuesday.
+BALLOTING - The cardinals will cast their first vote on Tuesday.
 From Wednesday they will vote twice each morning and twice each afternoon.
-The cardinals will suspend voting on Saturday if they have not chosen a pontiff and resume their balloting on Sunday.
+The cardinals will suspend voting on Saturday if they have not chosen a pontiff.
 To win, a candidate needs a two-thirds majority, or at least 77 votes.

 SMOKE - After cardinals cast their votes on papers printed with the Latin words “Eligo in Summum Pontificem” (“I choose as Supreme Pontiff”), the ballots are burned and smoke pours from a makeshift chimney above the Sistine Chapel.